PezzaD84/macLAPS/README.md

 In each policy set the script functions with your credentials and URL.

+_Please note that setting up the main policy in this way with a custom trigger, requires the trigger to be added to a provisioning workflow such as DEP Notify or SwiftDialog, where a script will call this custom trigger to run the policy.
+If you do not use these types of provisioning workflows then you can set this to trigger at enrollment or check-in.
+Just be carful that if set to run at check-in this will run the policy and cycle the LAPS account at every check-in._

 Creation and password cycle script

 <img width="770" alt="Screenshot 2022-09-28 at 16 25 26" src="https://user-images.githubusercontent.com/89595349/192820654-4929ebd1-0b39-4890-8593-4e27c105c3e2.png">